herrethan/primoris-again/content/programs.md

 <div class="row">
   <div class="column medium-6">
     <h3>SOLVED BY GIRLS CONFERENCE</h3>
     <p>Solved by Girls, established in 2017, is New Jersey's first-ever STEM conference for girls.
-The conference offers girls in grades 3-8 the opportunity to participate in a team olympiad and STEM challenges, as well as to meet other likeminded girls and inspiring speakers.
-Solved by Girls aims to spark young girls' interest—and affirm their potential to succeed—in STEM studies and professions.</p>
+The conference offers third to eighth graders the opportunity to participate in a team olympiad of STEM challenges, meet other likeminded girls, and hear from inspiring guest speakers.
+SBG aims to encourage young girls' interest in STEM studies and professions.
+If you would like to be alerted when registration opens for the next conference, <a href="/contact">let us know</a>!</p>

-    <p>Following the success of the inaugural SBG math conference this past April, a fall science event has been added.
-Online registration for the event will be available on this page in September.
-If you would like to be alerted when registration opens, <a href="/contact">let us know</a>!</p>
   </div>
   <div class="column medium-6">
     <img src="%theme_url%/img/solved-by-girls.jpg">